-Start with a full tank of CO2, a chronograph, and the paintball of your choice--and of course your goggles on your face:
+Start with a full tank of CO2, a chronograph, and the paintball of your choiceand, of course, your goggles on your face:

-- Before installing the paintballs or the tank, push the safety button in to lock the trigger.
-Cock the gun by pulling the cocking lever toward the back of the gun until it clicks into place. - Using the 5/64 Allen wrench, close the recocking valve by turning the screw clockwise until it stops.
-Now turn counterclockwise I turn.
+- Before installing the paintballs or the tank, push the safety button in to lock the trigger, cock the gun by pulling the cocking lever toward the back of the gun until it clicks into place. - Using the 5/84 Allen wrench, close the recocking valve by turning the screw clockwise until it stops.
+Now turn counterclockwise 1 turn.
 If you are attempting to use a siphon tank system, start with the recock adjustment screw turned clockwise until it stops (shut-off). - Using the 5/64 Allen wrench, close the velocity valve by turning the screw clockwise until it stops.
-Now turn counterclockwise two and one half to three turns. - Using the 3/16 Allen wrench, back off the main-spring tension screw by turning it counterclockwise until the face of the screw is flush with the face of the end plug.
+Now turn counterclockwise three turns. - Using the 3/16 Allen wrench, back off the mainspring tension screw by turning it counterclockwise until the face of the screw is flush with the face of the end plug.